tympanix/angular-table-resize/README.md

 You may supply optional/additional options to the module for your personalization:

 * **`onResizeStarted`: *`function(column)`***
-  Callbacks functio.
+  Callback function.
 Called when a column has been started resizing

 * **`onResizeEnded`: *`function(column)`***
   Callback function.
 Called when resizing a column has ended